 The Nautilus Welfare Fund’s (NWF) extensive range of support for seafarers has been recognised with the presentation of a prestigious international award honouring ‘exceptional levels of welfare services and facilities for seafarers’.

-The Union’s charity – which operates the Mariners’ Park residential and care facilities at Wallasey – is the winner of this year’s International Seafarers’ Welfare and Assistance Network (ISWAN) Dierk Lindemann Welfare award.
+The Union’s charity – which operates the Mariners’ Park residential and care facilities at Wallasey – is the winner of 2018’s International Seafarers’ Welfare and Assistance Network (ISWAN) Dierk Lindemann Welfare award.

 Nautilus welfare services manager Mick Howarth was presented with the award during a ceremony at the International Labour Organisation (ILO) headquarters in Geneva, during the third meeting of the Maritime Labour Convention special tripartite committee.